Gordon-Meade/thebearadirectoryblog/README.md

 # Features Left to Implement

 - Expand the site to become more interactive for the user.
+- Create a new app to include Events, Clubs
+- Create a business section for companies to showcase their products

 ##### [ Back to Top ](#table-of-contents)